Camicam311/dsc180a/Report.md

     because he was in office at the time.
-There are a few odd, tiny dips, but I can only guess that those are because certain editors that, previously, had been counted because they did not reach the maximum number of edits by did by editting a few more times.
+There are a few odd, tiny dips, but I can only guess that those are because certain editors that, previously, had been counted because they did not reach the maximum number of edits by did by editing a few more times.

     The article with the low M-Statistic has very random rises and jumps in the M-Statistic growth.
 This is probably due to very infrequent reverts and edits, and so the few spats that occur with the few mutual editors ever so often drive up the M-Statistic.
-But again, the line stabilizes like an elbow plot, again showing how sparatic the M-Statistic is.
+But again, the line stabilizes like an elbow plot, again showing how spuratic the M-Statistic is.
 Overall, it likely shows it is not quite controversial with just very few reverts between editors.

   * Present summary statistics (distributions, classifications, etc) of the